Appsilon/TicTacJoe/README.md

 # TicTacJoe
-This repo holds a demo app with TicTacJoe - a reinforcement learning example for the game of Tic Tac Toe
+This repo holds a demo app with TicTacJoe - a reinforcement learning example for the game of Tic Tac Toe.

+The first version of the code for the game (with some very basic UI), was developed at Itility, by Donald van den Hoogenband and Jędrzej Świeżewski.

 # TODO
 - **DONE** "End game" button should close modal with game